brugr9/UEPluginVolumeCreator/README.md

 * **Import**: Medical images are imported from DICOM files and stored as Hounsfield Units encoded Volume Texture.
 * **Scalar Volume Actor**: A Scalar Volume Actor holds a reference to a Hounsfield Units encoded Volume Texture and stores also DICOM pixel spacing attribute values.
 * **Dicom Window Actor**: A Dicom Window Actor consumes the Volume Texture and applies DICOM Window Attributes 'Center' and 'Width'.
 * **MPR Actor**: The DICOM windowed scalar volume may be visualized by Multiplanar Rendering MPR.
-The MPR Actor holds three perpendicular planes, i.e. coronal COR, sagittal SAG and axial AXE plane.
+The MPR Actor as a 3D representation of MPR holds three perpendicular planes, i.e. coronal, sagittal and axial plane.
 Its dimensions derive from the scalar volume pixel spacing.
 The planes can be moved in the direction of their corresponding axes interactively in real-time.
-  * **MPR Monitor Actor**: The MPR produces planar rendering, which is also consumed by the MPR Monitor.
+  * **MPR Monitor Actor**: The MPR produces planar rendering, which is also consumed by the MPR Monitor, a 2D representation of MPR.
 * **DVR Actor**: The DICOM windowed scalar volume may be visualized by Direct Volume Rendering DVR.
 The DVR Actor extent is shown with a bounding box.
 Its dimension derives from the scalar volume pixel spacing.
   * **Orientation Guide Actor**: The DVR Actor can be optionally attached a rotation synchronized orientation guide.
   * **ROI Actor**: The DVR geometry can be optionally shrinked with a region of interest in real-time.
-  * **ROI Handles Actor**: A ROI geometry can be optionally modified with Region of Interest Handles Actor interactively in real-time.
+  * **ROI Handles Actor**: A region of interest geometry can be optionally modified with a ROI Handles Actor interactively in real-time.
   * **Clip Plane Actor**: The DVR geometry can be optionally shrinked with a clip plane interactively in real-time.
   * **Spot Light Actor**: The DVR can be optionally illuminated with static spot-lights.